JaviSoto/JSRestNetworkKit/README.md

 #Description:

-JSRestNetworkKit is a light weight library to manage the backend of your iOS / Mac OSX applications perfect to work against a model-based REST backend.
+JSRestNetworkKit is a lightweight library to manage the backend of your iOS / Mac OSX applications perfect to work against a model-based REST backend.
 It's a framework written on top of AFNetworking that allows to write the backend code of apps with very little code.

 #Features: